-It’s important to know what your personal spokes are.
-They may be different than mine or you may have some that are a different priority than me.
+It’s important to know your personal spokes when seeking balance in life.
+They may be different than mine or you may have some that are a different priority than mine.

-The beauty of this wheels to wellness tool is that when we feel off balance, we can start examining our spokes.
-We can go through and assess how we feel in each one.
+The beauty of this wheels-to-wellness tool is that we can examine our spokes when we feel off balance.
+We can go through and assess how we feel about each one.
 Some will feel light at times and good.
 Others will feel heavy, bent or even a bit broken.

 Lately, I’ve been feeling a little off balance.
 I realized that a few of my spokes – rest, play, & nature – were a little bent.
 I was neglecting this requirement in my life.
-So I’ve spent the last couple weeks focusing on them.
+So, I’ve spent the last couple of weeks focusing on them.